5 tips for better time management as an entrepreneur

 Whether you’re trying to be more productive, grow your business, or even just get your idea off the ground, time management can help you get there.
 Simply put, it’s coordinating your day for maximum impact.
-But how to get there is murkier.
+But how to get there (avoiding burnout and fear + doubt along the way) is murkier.

 If that sounds like you, read on.
 I brought together 5 entrepreneurs, all with very different businesses, to share how they manage their time and plan their day.
 Hopefully, you find some value and can apply their hard-learned lessons to make your business that much better.

 Your calendar needs rules and structure around it

 One of the greatest perks of being a ‘solopreneur’ (someone who works alone or runs a very small team) is that you are entirely in charge of your own schedule.
 It’s also one of entrepreneurship’s greatest burdens.